 Simmering is the 11th district of Vienna.
 The total area of Simmering is around 23.26 km² and 40% of it is green area.
-The district is home to around 100,137 people.
-What is particularly advantageous is the transport system: here the terminus station of the metro line U3 and the slip road of the A4, which leads to the Vienna International Airport.
+The district is home to around 103,208 people.
+What is particularly advantageous is the transport system: here are the terminal station of the metro line U3 and the slip road of the A4, which leads to the Vienna International Airport.
 Thus, Simmering is very well located for those who travel a lot.

 Simmering is well known for its numerous industrial enterprises: the production facility Siemens SGP, which is specialised on manufacturing and assembling of various products in the rail transport; the AVI Alpenländische Veredelungsindustrie GesmbH, a company which is specialised on concrete reinforcement; the Leo Pharma Gesellschaft mbH, which operates in Austria since 1997.
 In Simmering, there is also the biggest biomass power plant in Europe which provides green energy.
 It is a part of the power plant Simmering and it is one of the most modern and eco-friendly facilities in Austria.